junguler/junguler.github.io/README.md

 ```
 <a href="../index.html" style="background-color:#444;color:white;font-size: 18px">home</a>
 ```
-here we called our main page `home`, notice how we add `../` behind `index.html` because we want to go one page up to the root directory to link the main page
+here we called our main page `home`, notice how we add `../` behind `index.html` because we want to go one page up/back to the root directory to link the main page

 for our second page to find the favicon we also need to link it like this as well
 ```